 18 nants or false negatives due to the test material being the wrong strain (CLSI, 2010).
 There are a number

-19 of potential sources of microbial contaminants including the stock culture, preservation medium, as well

-20 as airborne and laboratory contaminants (Marron et al., 2013; Shrestha et al., 2013; Tanner et al., 1998).
+19 of potential sources of microbial contaminants including the stock culture, preservation medium, and airborne and laboratory contaminants (Marron et al., 2013; Shrestha et al., 2013; Tanner et al., 1998).

-21 Currently polymerase chain reaction (PCR) assays are the most commonly use method for evalu-
+21 Currently polymerase chain reaction (PCR) assays are the most commonly used method for evalu-

 22 ating test material purity.
-Though other methods to detect contaminants in whole genome sequencing
+Other methods to detect contaminants using whole genome sequencing

-23 datasets have been developed but not currently used to evaluate test material purity.
+23 datasets have been developed, but they are not currently used to evaluate test material purity.
 A PCR assay was

 24 developed to analyze protist cultures.
 This assay uses endpoint PCR for prokaryotes and eukaryotes